How to Calculate Shadow Price Linear Programming in Excel

 Generating Reports of Answer and Sensitivity in Excel Worksheet

-Read More: How to Use Excel Solver for Linear Programming (With Easy Steps)
+Read More: How to Solve Integer Linear Programming in Excel

 STEP 3: Get Answer & Sensitivity Report